dctii/buildingco/README.md

 1. Add 3 interfaces to your application (please keep in mind their purpose and use polymorphism with them as explained on the lesson)
     - 1a.
 Whoever has menus in main classes, please use interfaces with them
-2. Add 5 `final static` constants.
+2. Add 5 `static final` constants.

 <hr />